There are no products listed under this category.

 Camper Drop Off

-Each morning, campers should be dropped off at the check in table that will be set up at the side entrance to the main dining room, accessible via the long ramp.
+Each morning, campers should be dropped off at the check in table outside, accessible via the long ramp up the side of Allison Mansion.
 Camp staff will be present to check in campers.
-Campers should be dropped off no earlier than 9:00am and no later than 9:30am.
-We do not offer Before Care, so please be sure to drop off your camper at the indicated times.
-Do not drop off your child unless camp staff is present at the check in table.
+Campers should be dropped off no earlier than 9:00 a.m. and no later than 9:15 a.m.
+Please do not leave your child unless a camp staff is present and your child has been checked in at reception.

 Camper Pick Up

 At the end of each camp day, campers can be picked up at the same drop off area.
+Camp staff will bring campers to the main dining room at the conclusion of their day.
 Campers will only be allowed to leave with authorized adults.
-Pick up is at 3:15pm each day.
-Camp staff will bring campers to the main dining room at 3:15pm each day and will wait until 3:30pm for pick-ups.
 Campers will not be permitted to leave camp alone unless permission is expressly granted by their guardian(s) on the Permission & Release Form.

 Required Tool Kit

-Campers are required to provide their own tool kits for each day of camp – these kits can be purchased online for an additional fee or created out of items from your home kitchen.
+Campers are required to bring their own tools to camp each day – these tools can be purchased online as a kit for an additional fee, or created out of items from your home kitchen.

 What Not to Bring

-Money - Unless your camper requires funds for public transportation, money is not required during the camp day.
+Money - Unless your camper requires funds for public transportation, money is not needed during the camp day.
 All meals and activities we provide during the camp day are included in tuition.

 Valuables (such as electronic games, iPods, phones, etc.) Walnut Hill College is not responsible for any lost, stolen or damaged items.